ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

     }
 }
 ```
-This is enough to demo that the username and roles are mapped from different claims depending on the authorization-server which issued the access-token (Keycloak, Auth0 or Cognito).
+This is enough to demo that the username and roles are mapped from different claims depending on the authorization-server which issued the access token (Keycloak, Auth0 or Cognito).

 ### 2.3 Security Specifications
 This is how we want our REST API to be configured:
 - use OAuth2 for requests authorization
 - accept identities issued by 3 different OIDC authorization-servers (Keycloak, Auth0 and Cognito)
 - enabled CORS (with fine grained configuration per path-matcher)
-- state-less session management (no session, user state in access-token only)
+- state-less session management (no session, user state in access token only)
 - disabled CSRF (safe because there is no session)
 - enabled anonymous with public access to a limited list of resources
 - non "public" routes require users to be authenticated, fine grained access-control being achieved with method-security (`@PreAuthrorize` and alike)